tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataQualityNeed

 - Name: bdqffdq:DataQualityNeed
-- Definition: A data quality need concept that expresses what assertions may be made about data with respect to fitness for use.
+- Definition: A NeedConcept that expresses what Assertions may be made about data with respect to fitness for use.
 - SubClass Of: NeedConcept

 ********************